asvdvl/ip-per-service/README.md

-these scripts were created as an experiment "by IP address to service", I needed to do `ip a add`, but doing it through `/etc/network/interfaces` is not convenient, especially in terms of automatic adding/removing addresses, the scripts here are intended for ipv6 but you can edit the script a little to support v4
+these scripts were created as an experiment "by IP address to service", I needed to do `ip a add`, but doing it through `/etc/network/interfaces` is not convenient, especially in terms of automatic adding/removing addresses, the scripts here are intended for ipv6 but you can use the script for v4

 # Setup Guide